 A paragraph synopsis/overview of what the point of the experiment is, methods (titration, precipitation, etc.) or instrumentation (if applicable) utilized in the experiment.
 Include some theory.
-From this someone reading your notebook will have a basic idea of what the experiment entails.
-The FIRST SENTENCE of the introduction should state the purpose/what will be discovered in the particular experiment.
+From this someone reading your notebook will have a basic idea of the details.
+The FIRST SENTENCE of the introduction must state the purpose/what will be discovered in the experiment.
 The Introduction can be roughly 1⁄2 a page but no more than 1.5 pages long.